Amanda J. Doherty

 J.D., University of Maine School of Law

-Since 2008, Amanda Doherty has been a trial attorney at Strike, Goodwin, & O'Brien, a Portland based firm specializing in criminal defense work.
-Amanda represents primarily indigent individuals, appointed to her by the Court, in both criminal and child protection cases.
+Amanda Doherty is a trial attorney at The Doherty Law Office, her Portland-based firm specializing in criminal defense work.
+Amanda represents primarily indigent individuals, appointed to her by the Court, in both State and Federal criminal cases, as well as State child protection cases.

 Amanda is admitted to practice before the United States District Court in Maine and all levels of Maine State courts.
-Amanda serves as Chair of the Criminal Law Section of the Maine State Bar Association, Chair of the Federalist Society Lawyers Chapter of Maine, and Legal Advisor to the My Sister’s Keeper Advisory Board (an organization helping incarcerated women transition back into society).
-Amanda is also currently a member of the Maine Association of Criminal Defense Lawyers and Maine Red Mass Committee.
+Amanda serves as Chair of the Criminal Law Section of the Maine State Bar Association, Chair of the Federalist Society Lawyers Chapter of Maine, Legal Advisor to the My Sister’s Keeper Advisory Board (an organization helping incarcerated women transition back into society), Co-Chair of the Maine Red Mass Committee, and is the State Coordinator of the High School Mock Trial Competition (sponsored by the MSBA).
+Amanda is also currently a member of the Maine Association of Criminal Defense Lawyers and the Informed Women's Network.

 Amanda teaches Advanced Trial Advocacy, which involves coaching the 3L Trial Team in preparation for the National Trial Competition.